 The God-Man?

 In the last few articles (Part 1 & Part 2), I have laid out a biblical case for the true humanity and deity of Christ.
 In those posts, I argued that Jesus did not merely appear to be human, but that he truly took on human flesh.
-By the same token, I gave biblical evidence that Jesus is not just an exalted creature or a demigod, but that he is truly God.
+By the same token, I gave biblical evidence that Jesus is not just an exalted creature, but that he is truly God.
 Scripture is quite clear on these points.
 And yet, there are many people who claim that the Bible tells quite a different story.

-Consider this passage from the gospel of John, where Jesus is recorded as saying, “the Father is greater than I” (John 14:28).
+Consider this passage from the gospel of John, where Jesus is recorded as saying, “the Father is greater than I” (John 14:28, ESV).
 This text is often brought up as an objection against the deity of Christ.
 If the Father is greater than Jesus, so the question goes, how can Jesus be God?
 Or what about the various passages that speak of Jesus as experiencing limitations, such as when Jesus said that he did not know the timing of certain prophetic events (Mark 13:32), or when he could not identify who had touched him in a crowd (Luke 8:45)?
 If Jesus did not know everything during his time on earth, how could he be thought of as divine when God is all-knowing?
 And what about Jesus’ crucifixion?
 How could one who was killed as a common criminal and died as a mortal man be considered deity when God is all powerful and immortal?

 I am convinced that the confusion about these texts stems partly from a lack of reflection on the Christian doctrine of the incarnation.
 If one divorces the study of the nature of Christ from that of his incarnation, the resulting picture will be inevitably skewed.
-To illustrate this, I want to look a little closer at what the Bible has to say about the incarnation with these questions in mind, and then revisit them to see if they pose as serious a challenge as it may seem.

 The Incarnate Deity

 One of the clearest pictures of the incarnation is found in the prologue of John’s gospel.
-In it, we read, “In the beginning was the Word, and the Word was with God, and the Word was God… And the Word became flesh and dwelt among us” (John 1:1, 14).1 Here, we see the basic outline of the doctrine of the incarnation – God became man.
+In it, we read, “In the beginning was the Word, and the Word was with God, and the Word was God… And the Word became flesh and dwelt among us” (John 1:1, 14, ESV).1 Here, we see the basic outline of the doctrine of the incarnation – God became man.
 If we read what Paul says in Philippians 2, we get a closer look at the details:

-Though he did not cease to be God, it is true that Jesus chose not to exercise all of the rights he had as God when he became a man.
-This is what was meant by Paul when he said that Jesus “did not count equality with God a thing to be grasped” (Phil.
-2:6).
-The limitations faced by Jesus in the New Testament, such as the fact that Jesus had to grow “in wisdom and in stature” as a child (Luke 2:52) and did not apparently know everything even as an adult (Mark 13:32, Luke 8:45), were all self-limitations.
+The limitations faced by Jesus in the New Testament, such as the fact that Jesus had to grow “in wisdom and in stature” as a child (Luke 2:52) and apparently did not know everything even as an adult (Mark 13:32, Luke 8:45), were all self-limitations.
 Remember, Paul wrote that Jesus emptied himself and humbled himself.
-Moreover, Jesus’ own teaching about himself makes it clear that his limitations were self-imposed.
-For example, Jesus said that his mortality was something that he chose for himself: “No one takes [my life] from me, but I lay it down of my own accord” (John 10:18).
-But that isn’t the whole story.
-Paul ends the passage in Philippians 2 by telling us that the humiliation Christ experienced was reversed when the Father exalted him and commanded that all of creation bow before him in worship.
+Moreover, Jesus’ own teaching about himself makes it clear that these limitations were self-imposed.
+For example, Jesus said that his mortality was something that he chose for himself: “No one takes [my life] from me, but I lay it down of my own accord” (John 10:18, ESV).

-This exultation can also be seen in what is referred to as Jesus’ high priestly prayer in John 17: “And now, Father, glorify me in your own presence with the glory that I had with you before the world existed.”2 There are three stages implicit here that I want you to notice.
+This exultation can also be seen in what is referred to as Jesus’ high priestly prayer in John 17: “And now, Father, glorify me in your own presence with the glory that I had with you before the world existed” (ESV).2 There are three stages implicit here that I want you to notice.
 First, Jesus shared glory with the Father before the creation of the world.
 This is a description of Jesus’ personal pre-existence, before his incarnation.
 Secondly, it is implied that something happened after this that caused the glory that Jesus shared with the Father to be “hidden” in some way.
 This is the stage that was currently ongoing as Jesus spoke this prayer.
 Finally, Jesus anticipated his own return to that initial state of glory.
 It is the second stage of the incarnation of Christ that is so often overlooked and misunderstood.

-The biblical teaching about the incarnation perfectly accounts for the limitations that Jesus experienced.
-Jesus was not limited because he was a mere creature, but because he chose to take on human flesh and identify fully with us in our weakness.
-Going back to the question about the text from John 14, we see that the incarnation makes sense of Jesus’ remark to his disciples that the Father was greater than he.
-Jesus’ description of his relationship to the Father in this passage was not in terms of nature but position.
 In the prior verses, Jesus had been telling his disciples about the necessity of his departure from them.
 It is in the context of his return to the Father that Jesus spoke of him as greater.
 In other words, Jesus was not saying that the Father was better than he, but higher.
 It is quite easy to see why Jesus might say this given the fact of the incarnation.
 In voluntarily emptying himself and veiling the glory that he shared with the Father, he condescended (lowered himself) to take on human nature.
 In fact, Jesus’ words here show us that he understood his lower position to be only temporary.
 His whole point in this passage was that his disciples should have been rejoicing that he was leaving them because that meant he was actually about to go back to where the Father was.
 And if we take what Jesus prayed to the Father in John 17 into account, we are able to see that Jesus was anticipating being glorified with the Father again, just as he was prior to the creation of the world.

 Incarnation and Atonement